 Almost every home or business experiences water damage at some point during its lifetime.
 It’s easy to understand the necessity of treating big water damage disasters that make your home or business unuseable, but sometimes, homeowners and business owners let small water damage events or water damage that happens slowly over a long period of time slide by untreated because they’re easy to ignore and the home or business still somewhat functional without addressing the damage.
 Whether the water damage is big or small, avoiding dealing with it immediately can cause significant structural harm to the building over time.
-Premier Construction and Restoration serving Anderson County are here to explain five different ways untreated water damage causes structural harm to your home or business.
+Premier Restoration serving Anderson County are here to explain five different ways untreated water damage causes structural harm to your home or business.

 Drywall takes a blow when it comes in contact with it.
 Water causes it to become fragile and brittle and then swell.
 As a result of this, drywall becomes moldy and causes your walls to mold.
 This means that your home or business will smell bad and those near it will be exposed to the various health risks of mold.